Albert Gallatin school board member resigns, says Facebook was hacked

 “It’s sad around this area,” he added.
 “Unfortunately, no one really wants to face it.
 But let’s make them face it.
 The times are changing and it’s time for that change.”

-Mangold was elected to the Albert Gallatin Area School District board to serve a four-year term on the school board in November and was selected to serve a three-year term at the Fayette County Career and Technical Institute’s joint operating committee in December.
+Mangold was elected to the Albert Gallatin Area School District board to serve a four-year term in November and was selected to serve a three-year term at the Fayette County Career and Technical Institute’s joint operating committee in December.

-"During my time on the board, I tried to prioritize quality education, and as a result, I became a target," he said.
+“During my time on the board, I tried to prioritize quality education, and as a result, I became a target,” Mangold said.

 In his resignation message, Mangold said another school board member threatened him with physical violence April 6.
 His Facebook page had been taken down Friday morning.